Dirt Diggers Digest Guide to Strategic Corporate Research

 There are a variety of reporting services around the country that collect information about significant verdicts in civil cases.
 There are also some that collect nationwide data.
 For example, there is a pay site called VerdictSearch.
 A number of these collections are available via LexisNexis or Westlaw.

 Financial judgments in civil matters become a matter of public record as do liens on property and federal and state tax liens.
-You can search these records at the county courthouse in the jurisdiction where the action occurred.
+You can search these records on the website of the jurisdiction where the action occurred.
 If you want to do a wider search, use services such as liens collections of LexisNexis or Westlaw.

-Violation Tracker provides access to data on a wide range of cases from all federal regulatory agencies, cases referred by those agencies to the Justice Department and cases initiated by DOJ.
+Violation Tracker provides access to data on a wide range of cases from all federal regulatory agencies, cases referred by those agencies to the Justice Department, and cases initiated by DOJ.
 It also has extensive coverage of state regulatory agencies.
-Violation Tracker UK provides similar data for the United Kingdom.

 The Securities and Exchange Commission

-The SEC, which regulates publicly traded companies as well as entities and individuals involved in the securities industry, is often criticized for failing to prevent or even fraudulent activity, but it does engage in enforcement.
+The SEC regulates publicly traded companies as well as entities and individuals involved in the securities industry.
 The agency’s website contains an archive of Litigation Releases dating back to September 1995; LexisNexis has an archive that goes back decades.
 The SEC site also has information about administrative proceedings of its Division on Enforcement.
 Also check out the Securities Class Action Clearinghouse for information on fraud lawsuits brought on behalf of investors against public companies.

 Federal Trade Commission and Justice Department Antitrust Division